Obika-Franklin/obika-Franklin/README.md

-Welcome to my GitHub portfolio!
+# Welcome to my GitHub Portfolio! ✨

 This repository showcases a selection of projects where I've applied data science, machine learning, and full-stack development to solve real-world problems.
 My passion lies in transforming data into actionable insights and building robust, user-friendly applications. 🚀

 ---